Calamity Jane (1953 film): Plot

 Dakota Territory, the 1870s.
-Tough-talking, hard-riding, straight-shooting Calamity Jane (Doris Day) has a crush on Lieutenant Gilmartin (Philip Carey).
+Tough-talking, hard-riding, straight-shooting Calamity Jane (Doris Day) has a crush on Second Lieutenant Gilmartin (Philip Carey).
 She even risks life and limb to single-handedly save him from an Indian war party.
-Meanwhile, Deadwood's saloon owner, who sends for beautiful women entertainers to sing on stage, mistakenly hires a male.
+Meanwhile, Deadwood's saloon owner, who sends for beautiful women entertainers to appear on stage, mistakenly hires a male.
 Fearing a riot, the owner persuades the reluctant actor to perform in drag.
 Initially convincing, his wig falls off, and the angry audience threatens to tear the saloon down.
 But Calamity calms the situation, vowing to go to Chicago and bring the renowned singer Adelaid Adams (Gale Robbins) back to Deadwood.
 However, her friend Wild Bill Hickok (Howard Keel) expresses doubt, even scoffing at the idea.
 Calamity arrives in Chicago, where Adams is giving her farewell performance before launching a European tour.
 After the show ends, Adelaid gives her old costumes to her maid, Katie Brown (Allyn McLerie), who dreams of becoming a singer.
 Later, when Calamity walks in, she mistakes Katie for Adelaid.
-Katie, posing as Adelaid Adams, agrees to return west with Calamity, seeing it as a chance to perform on stage.
+Katie, posing as Adelaid Adams, agrees to go with Calamity, seeing it as a chance to perform on stage.
 But back in Deadwood, during Katie's premiere performance, stage fright gets the best of her.
 She bursts into tears, admitting she is not Adelaid Adams.
-With the stunned crowd on the verge of rioting, Calamity fires a shot in the air and defends Katie.
+As the stunned crowd are on the verge of rioting, Calamity fires a shot in the air and defends Katie.
 She is allowed to carry on, and her confidence wins them over.

 Katie moves into Calamity's ramshackle cabin which they fix up together.
 To attract Lt.
 Gilmartin, Calamity, with Katie's help, dresses and behaves "ladylike".
 But Gilmartin and Hickok both admire Katie.
 At one point, they draw straws to see who will take her to the upcoming ball.
 Lt.
 Gilmartin wins, and Wild Bill agrees to complement the double date by escorting Calamity.
 At the ball, everyone is awed by Calamity's transformation.
 She's beautiful.
 But she becomes increasingly jealous watching Katie and Gilmartin together.
 The ball ends when Calamity angrily confronts Katie, shooting a punch glass from her hand.
 A day later, though, Katie returns the favor at the saloon.
 Calamity, feeling humiliated, exits with Wild Bill and they drive off in his wagon.
 A heartbroken Calamity reveals her crush on Gilmartin, while Bill admits his love for Katie.
 Yet the scene is resolved when she and Bill passionately embrace and kiss.
 Calamity then realizes she loved Wild Bill all along.
-The next day, Katie takes the stagecoach to Chicago, feeling guilty over betraying her best friend.
-After the stage leaves, a furious Lt.
-Gilmartin confronts Calamity, blaming her for Katie's sudden departure.
+The next day, Katie returns to Chicago, feeling guilty over betraying her best friend.
+A furious Lt.
+Gilmartin blames Calamity for Katie leaving.
 She responds by mounting her horse and riding out to overtake the stagecoach.
 There, she tells Katie she loves Wild Bill, and the two women are reunited.
 The story ends with a double wedding.